Skip to Main Content

 • Sponsors: Mercer University School of Law and the American Bar Association Commission on Disability Rights

-• Format requirements include: "Submissions should be trial-level or appellate briefs on one of the topics listed above.
+• Format requirements in 2025 Competition include: "Submissions should be trial-level or appellate briefs on one of the topics listed above.
 The text of a submission must be double-spaced, with twelve-point font and one-inch margins.
 The Question(s) Presented section, the Statement of the Facts / Statement of the Case section, the Argument section, and the Conclusion together are limited to 20 pages."
 "The contestant’s name and other identifying markings such as school name are not to be on any copy of the submitted document file."

-• Eligibility requirements include: "The competition is open to all students who attend a law school in the United States.
+• Eligibility requirements in 2025 Competition include: "The competition is open to all students who attend a law school in the United States.
 Full-time students who are not law students but who write law-related papers as part of a course at an American law school are also eligible.
 Employees of Mercer University School of Law (except for students working less than 20 hours per week) are not eligible to enter the competition."

-• Prize(s): "First Prize will range between $300 and $1,000, depending on whether multiple awards are given.
+• Prize(s) in 2025 Competition: "First Prize will range between $300 and $1,000, depending on whether multiple awards are given.
 The name of the winner(s) in each category will be posted online at the Mercer University School of Law website."